gvwilson/10-safety/README.md

 -   A lot of guidance now available for personal digital security (@FLD, @EFJ2015, @EFF)
 -   The 10 simple rules in this paper apply to everyone, but are particularly relevant to researchers
 -   Can't guarantee complete safety
     -   Realistic goals are risk management (safe driving means fewer accident) and harm reduction (seatbelts mean less injury when accidents happen)
--   Remember, a bike lock can't stop a determined thief, but it *can* make it easier for the thief to steal something else
+    -   A bike lock can't stop a determined thief, but it will encourage them to look for an easier target
+-   Equally important is avoiding **security fatigue** @Stan2016

+## Rule 1: Put on your own COVID mask.

+-   Can't rely on companies to protect us
+    -   As recently as ten years ago we could blame the lack of legal liability for data breaches on the law being slow to catch up
+    -   Today, it's clear that the law hasn't caught up because large tech companies don't want it to
+    -   Weekly reports of data breaches have minimal impact on profitability and no individual ever goes to jail
+-   Much of what companies force us to go through online is actually counter-productive **security theater**
+    -   Intended to make us believe something is being done rather than to actually make us safer
+    -   Counter-productive because it encourages us to cut corners in ways that actually make us *less* safe
+    -   E.g., forcing people to change passwords every 3 months encourages poor password choice (and writing them down)
+    -   Relatively easy to find someone's date of birth or the name of their first pet online (e.g., Facebook)

-## Rule 1: Use realistic threat models.
+## Rule 2: Use realistic threat models.

 -   Snowden and the journalists who worked with him took extraordinary measures to safeguard themselves against **state-level actors** @Snow2019
     -   But most of us aren't involved in issues of national security
+-   **Situational awareness** is a fancy way of saying "pay attention to what's happening and respond accordingly"
+    -   You shouldn't be afraid to go into a darkened room at night, but you should be cautious
+    -   Similarly, if you notice unusual activity or if you start working on something that may attract unwanted attention, take more precautions than usual
+    -   And de-escalate when you can: being on guard all the time is exhausting
 -   A **casual threat**
     -   Monica (professor in psychology) is targeted by Mohan (undergraduate in computer science)
     -   Mohan spends hours every day in online echo chambers complaining about how "SJW bullshit" is ruining tech
     -   Really didn't enjoy Monica's guest lecture on discrimination and inclusivity in his software engineering class
     -   Thinks it would be a laugh to make the target of anonymous abuse online
     -   Attack may be backed up by more knowledgeable advisors in online forums
--   An **intimate threat** who may know passwords and may have installed spyware on devices (Leit2019)
+-   An **intimate threat** who may know passwords and may have installed spyware on devices (@Leit2019)
     -   Elena (graduate student) targeted by her romantic partner Eric (also a graduate student but not in the same department)
     -   Their relationship had become increasingly abusive over the last two years
     -   With the help of friends, Elena has moved out of their shared apartment and is rebuilding her life